lsst/dp0-1_lsst_io/data-access-analysis-tools/index.rst

 ..
 For the Notebook Aspect, only python notebooks and the terminal interface are supported, and RSP users will not be able to access their Portal queries from the Notebook Aspect for DP0.1.
 In DP0.1 the Notebook Aspect of the RSP will offer image access via the Butler (a middleware component of the DMS for persisting and retrieving image datasets) through a python interface in the Notebook Aspect.

-..
-This section includes information on using notebooks in the RSP.

-For more information on the RSP Notebook Aspect, see https://nb.lsst.io/.

-*MLG notes: start with an overview of what is Jupyter Hub.
-For the Notebook aspect, only python notebooks and the terminal interface are supported, and RSP users will not be able to access their Portal queries from the Notebook aspect for DP0.1.
-In DP0.1 the Notebook Aspect of the RSP will offer image access via the Butler (a middleware component of the DMS for persisting and retrieving image datasets) through a python interface in the Notebook aspect.*

-See this page for a :ref:`Data-Access-Analysis-Tools-NB-Intro`.

 .. _Tools-RSP-Portal: